Living Room Layout

 There are six steps to creating your living room layout...

-Furniture and objects - Have the dimensions of the furniture you plan to use to hand (including heights of furniture).
+- Furniture and objects - Have the dimensions of the furniture you plan to use to hand (including heights of furniture).
 Also think about any artwork, mirrors and other objects that you'd like to have in your living room.
-The list of special furniture and objects you made in part 2 of your Design a House exercise will be useful here.

 More Living Room Design for you...